Bloomfield F.C.: Club identity, structure and ground

-re also 6 youth teams ranging from Under 16's down to Under 10's.
 The women's team, Bloomfield Ladies, play in the NIWFA League.

+Academy and youth teams

+There are also 6 youth teams ranging from Under 16's down to Under 5's that compete in the South Belfast South League.

 In 2024, Larne FC announced that they would be working with Bloomfield to produce an academy partnership scheme scheme.
 Bloomfield FC have one of Northern Ireland's largest academy set-ups with over 500 boys and girls playing weekly, and having 42 junior teams.
 The previous year Linfield FC created a similar partnership with Bloomfield.